kgathi2/mpayer_ruby/README.md

 ```

 ## Configurations
-To configure credendials on you code use.
-For Rails, put this in config/initializers/mpayer.rb
+To configure credentials locally on you code use config block below.
+For Rails, put this in `config/initializers/mpayer.rb`

 ```ruby
 Mpayer.setup do |config|